harrisonlab/phytophthora/assembly/pacbio_assembly.md

 done
 ```

-A file was created with columns fererring to experimental treatments:
+A file was created with columns referring to experimental treatments:

 ```bash
 OutDir=alignment/star/P.cactorum/414_v2/DeSeq